LibrariesHacked/england-librarydata/library-db.md

 ## Pre-requisites

-1. A [Postgres](https://www.postgresql.org/) database server.
+1. A [PostgreSQL](https://www.postgresql.org/) database server.
 These instructions completed with version 9.6.1.
-2. A [PostGIS](http://postgis.net/install/) database server.
+2. A [PostGIS](http://postgis.net/install/) database server (extensions for PostgreSQL).
 These instructions completed with version 2.3.2.

 ## Database setup